 "Turkey!
-Turkey!" the students chanted as judges picked the best bird.
+Turkey!" the students cheered as judges picked the best bird.

-Tom One was a clear winner, putting on a show by strutting his stuff: He puffed up his bright-white feathers and gobbled.
+Tom One was a clear winner.
+He put on a show by strutting his stuff.
+He puffed up his bright-white feathers and gobbled.
 Above all, personality won the day, Hedden said.

 "We want to present the president with a well-mannered and socially skilled turkey that's going to act right on the big day," he said.

 The first turkey was officially granted a presidential pardon in 1989 by President George H.W.
-Bush, starting an annual holiday tradition.
+Bush.
+It started an annual holiday tradition.

 Foster Farms won the honor of providing this year's turkey.
-They selected the best one and an alternate, called Tom Two.
+They chose the best one, and an alternate, called Tom Two.

-Hundreds of students from throughout California sent in their suggested names for the turkeys, which are given their formal names at the White House.
+Hundreds of students from throughout California sent in their suggested names for the turkeys.
+They will be given their formal names at the White House.

-Ira Brill, Foster Farms' director of communications, said the pardoning ceremony symbolizes a rare time when Americans come together.
+Ira Brill is Foster Farms' director of communications.
+He said the pardoning ceremony symbolizes a rare time when Americans come together.

 "I think it's really an opportunity for any president - whatever his party - to reach out to the American public," Brill said.
 "This is one of the few days that we all share something in common."